samaradw/discussions4/.github/steps/1-setup-discussions.md

   Encourage users to open new tabs for steps!
 -->

-## Step 1: Open a pull request
+## Step 1: Set up GitHub Discussions

-_Welcome to "Review pull requests"! :wave:_
+Before you can start collaborating with Discussions, you need to enable the feature.

-Let's get started by opening a pull request.
+### :gear: Activity

-**What is a pull request?**: Collaboration happens on a pull request.
-The pull request shows the changes in your branch to other people.
-This pull request is going to keep the changes you just made on your branch and propose applying them to the `main` branch.
+1. Go to the **Settings** tab of this repo.

-### :keyboard: Activity: Create a pull request
+2. Scroll to **Features** under “Code and automation.”

-1. Create a branch called `enable-discussions`.
+3. ✅ Check the box for **Discussions**.
-2. Make a small change (like editing this README).
+4. Create a branch called `enable-discussions`.
-3. Push the branch to GitHub.
+5. Make any small change (like editing this README).
-4. Open a pull request from `enable-discussions` to `main`.
+6. Push the branch and open a pull request from `enable-discussions` to `main`.